edodoo/multiplicationPrinciple/_sources/Type1.rst

   :answer_d: It makes sure the third digit is not the same as either of the first two digits.
   :feedback_a: Incorrect.
   :feedback_b: Incorrect.
   :feedback_c: Correct.
 All we need for this problem to ensure non-consecutivity is to have each digit not be equal to the digit directly preceding it.
+Thus, "if k != j" ensures the third digit is not the same as the second digit.
   :feedback_d: Incorrect.

-  What does the statement "minus item2" accomplish?
+  What does the conditional statement "if k != j" accomplish?